The best apricot scrubs for face and body to add to your exfoliating routine

 Image: Courtesy Look Fantastic

 The Molton Brown Body Scrub harnesses the goodness of apricot extracts and orange peel to refine and rejuvenate your skin post every use.
-It’s a luxurious body polisher that lends you a glowing skin that free of dead skin cells, dry surface and impurities.
+It’s a luxurious body polisher that lends you glowing skin that free of dead skin cells, dry surfaces and impurities.

 Image: Courtesy Feel Unique